SkipTransit/mturk-suite/README.md

 Now you have installed Mturk Suite!

 # Features
-- Right clicking inside an input field give the option to paste your Worker ID
+- Right clicking inside an input field gives the option to paste your Worker ID